crystal-ameba/crystal-ameba.github.io/source/_posts/how-to-write-extension.md

 ### 3. Plug-in the extension

-Somewhere in a separate project we want to plug-in the ameba the extension we made.
+Somewhere in a separate project we want to plug-in the ameba engine and the extension we made.

 To do that, we need to add a development dependencies for both of this projects: